Learn how to cope with patches of bad sleep when your toddler hits this milestone.

-Just as when your toddler was a baby, around the age of two she will suddenly start to realise that there are real dangers in the world.
-So fear of being left alone, fear of you never returning, fear of the dark, even fear of missing out can all contribute towards the sleep regression.
-Try to be consistent with your todddler- reassure her as much as you can and be patient.
+- Separation Anxiety: Around the age of two, children suddenly start to realise that there are real dangers in the world.
+So, they start to experience the fear of being left alone and the fear of your never returning.
+They may also fear the dark and may even fear that they are missing out on something.
+These can all contribute towards the two year sleep regression.
+Try to be consistent with your toddler - reassure them as much as you can and be patient.
 This will pass, eventually.

-Despite the experts agreeing that most 3-4 year olds still need a daytime nap, many two year olds take matters into their own hands and decide to veto it altogether.
-This can result in being over tired and waking at night.
-If your toddler refuses to nap, try encouraging quiet time instead so that she at least rests during the day.
+- Having Dropped Some, or All, of their Naps: Despite the experts agreeing that most three- to four-year-olds still need a daytime nap, many two-year-olds take matters into their own hands and decide to veto it altogether.
+This can result in being over-tired and then waking up at night.
+If your toddler refuses to nap, try encouraging some quiet time instead, so that they at least rest during the day.

-Now is the time for lots of change, all of which can affect sleep.
-Potty training, moving from a cot to a bed, new baby etc. All of these are major events for your little one and bound to affect sleep.
+- Transitions: This is a time for lots of change, all of which can affect sleep.
+Potty training, moving from a cot to a bed, perhaps welcoming a new baby or starting nursery.
+All of these are major events for your little one and they are bound to affect sleep.
 Read more on potty training here, and moving to a new bed here.

-Now that your two year old is a little older and a lot more aware, nightmares can be an issue for some.
+- Nightmares: Now that your toddler is a little older and a lot more aware of the world around them, nightmares can be an issue for some.
 Read more on how to tackle them here.

 Any of these factors combined will result in less sleep for you and your toddler.
 So how do you spot the two year sleep regression?